awsdocs/aws-powershell-user-guide/doc_source/saml-pst.md

 1. STS returns a SAML response that contains AWS temporary credentials for a role the user can assume\.

-1. The user accesses AWS service APIs by including those temporary credentials in request made by Tools for PowerShell\.
+1. The user accesses AWS service APIs by including those temporary credentials in request made by AWS Tools for PowerShell\.

-## How SAML Support Works in the Tools for PowerShell<a name="saml-pst-overview"></a>
+## How SAML Support Works in the AWS Tools for PowerShell<a name="saml-pst-overview"></a>

-This section describes how Tools for PowerShell cmdlets enable configuration of SAML\-based identity federation for users\.
+This section describes how AWS Tools for PowerShell cmdlets enable configuration of SAML\-based identity federation for users\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/powershell/latest/userguide/images/Powershell_SamlAuth_using_vsd.png)

-1. Tools for PowerShell authenticates against AD FS by using the Windows user's current credentials, or interactively, when the user tries to run a cmdlet that requires credentials to call into AWS\.
+1. AWS Tools for PowerShell authenticates against AD FS by using the Windows user's current credentials, or interactively, when the user tries to run a cmdlet that requires credentials to call into AWS\.

 1. AD FS authenticates the user\.

 1. AD FS generates a SAML 2\.0 authentication response that includes an assertion; the purpose of the assertion is to identify and provide information about the user\.
-Tools for PowerShell extracts the list of the user's authorized roles from the SAML assertion\.
+AWS Tools for PowerShell extracts the list of the user's authorized roles from the SAML assertion\.

-1. Tools for PowerShell forwards the SAML request, including the requested role's Amazon Resource Names \(ARN\), to STS by making the `AssumeRoleWithSAMLRequest` API call\.
+1. AWS Tools for PowerShell forwards the SAML request, including the requested role's Amazon Resource Names \(ARN\), to STS by making the `AssumeRoleWithSAMLRequest` API call\.

 1. If the SAML request is valid, STS returns a response that contains the AWS `AccessKeyId`, `SecretAccessKey`, and `SessionToken`\.
 These credentials last for 3,600 seconds \(1 hour\)\.

 1. The user now has valid credentials to work with any AWS service APIs that the user's role is authorized to access\.
-Tools for PowerShell automatically applies these credentials for any subsequent AWS API calls, and renews them automatically when they expire\.
+AWS Tools for PowerShell automatically applies these credentials for any subsequent AWS API calls, and renews them automatically when they expire\.
 **Note**
-When the credentials expire, and new credentials are required, Tools for PowerShell automatically reauthenticates with AD FS, and obtains new credentials for a subsequent hour\.
+When the credentials expire, and new credentials are required, AWS Tools for PowerShell automatically reauthenticates with AD FS, and obtains new credentials for a subsequent hour\.
 For users of domain\-joined accounts, this process occurs silently\.
-For accounts that are not domain\-joined, Tools for PowerShell prompts users to enter their credentials before they can reauthenticate\.
+For accounts that are not domain\-joined, AWS Tools for PowerShell prompts users to enter their credentials before they can reauthenticate\.

 ## How to Use the PowerShell SAML Configuration Cmdlets<a name="saml-pst-config-cmdlets"></a>

-Tools for PowerShell includes two new cmdlets that provide SAML support\.
+AWS Tools for PowerShell includes two new cmdlets that provide SAML support\.
 +  `Set-AWSSamlEndpoint` configures your AD FS endpoint, assigns a friendly name to the endpoint, and optionally describes the authentication type of the endpoint\.
 +  `Set-AWSSamlRoleProfile` creates or edits a user account profile that you want to associate with an AD FS endpoint, identified by specifying the friendly name you provided to the `Set-AWSSamlEndpoint` cmdlet\.
 Each role profile maps to a single role that a user is authorized to perform\.

   Just as with AWS credential profiles, you assign a friendly name to the role profile\.
 You can use the same friendly name with the `Set-AWSCredential` cmdlet, or as the value of the `-ProfileName` parameter for any cmdlet that invokes AWS service APIs\.

-Open a new Tools for PowerShell session\.
-If you are running PowerShell 3\.0 or newer, the Tools for PowerShell module is automatically imported when you run any of its cmdlets\.
+Open a new AWS Tools for PowerShell session\.
+If you are running PowerShell 3\.0 or newer, the AWS Tools for PowerShell module is automatically imported when you run any of its cmdlets\.
 If you are running PowerShell 2\.0, you must import the module manually by running the ``Import\-Module`` cmdlet, as shown in the following example\.

 ```
 PS > Import-Module "C:\Program Files (x86)\AWS Tools\PowerShell\AWSPowerShell\AWSPowerShell.psd1"